clanfear/CSSS508/index.md

 * [Advanced R](http://adv-r.had.co.nz/) online textbook by Hadley Wickham.
 A great source for more in-depth and advanced R programming.
 * [Introduction to R Workshop](https://youtu.be/HbFaPArTIjo), recorded Oct.
 11, 2018, with [companion webpage](https://clanfear.github.io/Intro_R_Workshop/).
 * [Intermediate R Workshop](https://youtu.be/pSWaOOniVBk), recorded Jan.
 31, 2019, with [companion webpage](https://clanfear.github.io/Intermediate_R_Workshop/).
+* [What They Forgot to Teach You About R](https://whattheyforgot.org/) by Jenny Bryan and Jim Hester.
+Great information on best practices for managing projects and R itself.

 ## Weekly lecture notes and links: